-Ashtead Choral Society (ACS) is approaching its 70th season of music-making, with a reputation for presenting varied and exciting programmes with professional soloists and orchestras.
+Ashtead Choral Society (ACS) is celebrating its 70th season of music-making this year.
+It has a reputation for presenting varied and exciting programmes with professional soloists and orchestras.
 ACS has worked with The Royal Philharmonic Orchestra, the London Concertante, the London Gala Orchestra and the City of London Chamber Players amongst others.

 We sing in a variety of venues during the year including Dorking Halls and local churches.

 Ashtead Choral Society was formed by the eminent baritone, George Pizzey, in 1949, and performed its inaugural concert in 1950.
 From the start the Society adopted a policy of using professional soloists and orchestras.
 Over the years a number of young soloists at the beginning of their careers have sung for the Society.
 Several have become well-known, from Janet Baker in the 1950s to Ian Bostridge in the 1990s.
 The Society has worked with the Royal Philharmonic Orchestra, Hanover Band, London Gala Orchestra and London Concertante as well as with smaller professional ensembles.